taisho6339/loki-book/query-process/schedule-queries-to-queriers.md

 ### Why do we need the query-scheduler?

-Older architecture has an issue with scaling.&#x20;
+Older architecture has an issue with scaling.

-Each querier has the configured number of connections to query-frontends.&#x20;
+Each querier has the configured number of connections to query-frontends.

-It is configured by "querier.worker-parallelism" or "querier.max-concurrent".&#x20;
+It is configured by "querier.worker-parallelism" or "querier.max-concurrent".

-It means that query-frontend can't scale more than the parameter.&#x20;
+It means that query-frontend can't scale more than the parameter.

-However, the new architecture with query-scheduler allows us to scale query-frontends regardless of the queriers.&#x20;
+However, the new architecture with query-scheduler allows us to scale query-frontends regardless of the queriers.

 The query-frontend doesn't depend on them anymore.